home-assistant/companion.home-assistant/docs/notifications/dynamic-content.md

             authenticationRequired: true
             destructive: true
 ```
-Be aware, that if you send a camera image you MUST send a push category which has to be called camera, camera1, camera2, camera3, ... otherwise you won't get the camera image delivered.
+Be aware, that to send a camera image you must send a push category which has to be called `camera`, `camera1`, `camera2`, `camera3` or `camera4` otherwise you won't get the camera image delivered.

 ## Troubleshooting